nileio/node-red-contrib-ccxt-v2/README.md

 - Testing of all new features
 - Testing of dynamic configuration based on msg or flow
-- Testing of order managment APIs
+- Testing of trade APIs
+- Additional feature requests